2ndSightLab/ai-tracker/fixed.md

 6/4/2026

+🟢 Fixed various things, added organization adn all features step, tested, verified and in between tested ACM step and dosn't work.
+Told the model to add code to check status of domain and hsotd zoen befoer installing the cert.
+FINALLY.
+I kept telling the agent to gather any and all info to troubleshoot the problem and it couldn't figure it out.
+Finally i rant the move hosted zone step again which has all the output about what it is moving.
+I gave that to the agent and it figured out that the domain was wrong in a config file.
+Added another check to display teh domain and the hsoted zonesin the accout and tel the user if no matching hosted zone.
+Should have made that problem obvious.

 🟢 Syntax error after fixing menu which goes to prove the models are dumber at this time of night (it's jsut after midnight ET).
 I rarely see blatant syntax errors.

 🟢 The model seems to just deteriorate the later it gets.
 I just told it steps were missing from a menu.
 It gave me this lengthy explanation.
 I told me to rerun the program without fixing anything.